Address:

 641-828-2245

-Marion County Jail is, or will soon be, providing tablets for inmates to use for phone and visitation communication, as well as sending and receiving electronic messaging.
-If you don't see this facility's tablet service company listed below, call the jail at 641-828-2245 for information.
+Marion County Jail provides, or will soon provide, tablets for inmates to use for phone calls, video visitation, and sending electronic messages.
+If the tablet service provider isn't listed below, call the jail at 641-828-2245 for more information.

-Scroll down for a complete section outlining Frequently Asked Questions and Answers regarding renting tablets for Marion County Jail Inmates.
+Scroll down to access the Frequently Asked Questions and Answers section regarding tablet rentals for inmates at Marion County Jail.

 You can find information about the Marion County Jail’s tablet program at the top of this page.
 If there is no information about it, it is because they either have recently changed companies or are not yet providing this service for inmates.
 Call 641-828-2245 to confirm.